harnonlabs/core-services.en/help/interface/marketing-cloud-interface.md

 ---
-description: An overview of new features and updates in the Experience Cloud.
+description: Read about new features and updates in the Experience Cloud.
-keywords: core services
-seo-description: An overview of new features and updates in the Experience Cloud.
-seo-title: What's new in the Experience Cloud
 solution: Experience Cloud
 title: What's new in the Experience Cloud
 uuid: bc1b1542-1a37-4da1-bcfd-fc86af881642